 Other sculptures in this hall are by contemporaries of Michelangelo and include amongst others:

 The oft-copied large bronze Flying Mercury by Giambologna showing a naked Mercury balancing on the breath of Zephyr.
-Two smaller copies are elsewhere in the museum.
+At least two smaller copies are elsewhere in the museum.

 Oversized sculptures by Baccio Bandinelli of Adam and Eve in front of a large window giving passers-by in the street a free view of their backsides.

-Bacchus, the Roman god of wine, was a very popular subject for Renaissance statues and the Bargello have many spread throughout the museum.
+Bacchus, the Roman god of wine, was a very popular subject for Renaissance statues and the Bargello has many on display throughout the museum.
 In this room, in addition to the famous one by Michelangelo, are a further marble Bacchus by Jacopo Tatti (Il Sansovino) and a bronze by Giambologna, the first major large bronze by this Flemish artist.
 Two further marble Bacchus sculptures are in the gallery on the higher floor.

 Donatello Room in the Bargello Museum

 The Donatello Room, on the second floor directly next to the external staircase, has some of the most famous works by Donatello (1386-1466).
 This largest room in the palace is remarkably uncluttered but displays the best works of Donatello.